DiRoots-Limited/DiRoots.DiStem.Releases/docs/ui-components/Quick Views.md

 5. If you want, select a View Template to create it.

 6. Select the checkbox to Join Elevation Views into Single Marker.
-If the room is square or retangle, this option you put all views in as single marker.
+If the room is square or retangle, this option places all the views on a single marker.

 ![DiStem Quick Views - View tab](../../)
 <sub>Note: the version on the image may not reflect the latest version of the application.</sub>

 ---

-Now lets define the section height and offsets from rooms and spaces.
+Now let's define the section height and offsets to the rooms and spaces.

 1. Section Height- open the list and choose if you want to apply the value From Instance or Absoulte, and then define de value to apply it.